Please see below for the scope of the call, plus details on workshops supporting this funding call.

 - Seed funding for a piece of work that could lead to responsive mode applications

-- Work that can be used (e.g. a feasibility study) to establish a principle / understand the challenges for a larger bid to other sources of CCS funding later.
-[Noting that bid preparation in and of itself can’t be funded]
+- Work that can be used (e.g. a feasibility study) to establish a principle / understand the challenges for a larger bid to other sources of CCS funding later [Noting that bid preparation itself can’t be funded]

 2. Call Process and Timeline

-Approximately £250K is available for between 5-8 projects, but the UKCCSRC Board is not obliged to allocate all of these funds during this call.
+Up to £350K is available, but the UKCCSRC Board is not obliged to allocate all these funds during this call.
 Proposals are expected to be either: